 - Amazon parrots.

-Males are more prone to psittacine aggression than females.
+Males are more prone to aggression than females.

-Parrots claim territory over anything connected to essential resources and breeding.
+Parrots claim territory over essential resources and breeding rights.

 Parrots have few scent receptors, so they don’t scent-mark their territory like other animals.
-This means birds don’t release urine or feces in certain places to claim things they value.
+This means they don’t release urine or feces in certain places to claim things they value.

-Here are the ways parrots lay claim to their territory:
+Here are the ways parrots lay claim to territory:

 Territorial Control

 Parrots spend more time in areas they’ve claimed as territory.
-It can be difficult to coax a parrot out of its cage or make it happy and comfortable in a different room.
+It can be difficult to coax a parrot out of its cage or make it feel comfortable in a different room.

-Once a parrot has bonded with a favorite person, it’ll become devoted to that individual.
-It’ll follow them around the house and ‘defend’ them from others.
+Once a parrot has bonded with a favorite person, it’ll become devoted to them.
+It’ll follow them around the house and defend them from others.

 Foot Tapping

 Foot tapping (not toe-tapping) is often observed in cockatiels.
-This involves tapping its foot on its perch (or another item or possession) to signify that it belongs exclusively to it.
+This involves tapping the foot on a perch (or another item) to signify that it belongs exclusively to it.

-Parrots’ reactions are ‘graded,’ meaning they’ll start with a warning (like eye pinning and making themselves look more prominent) before moving on to more hostile behaviors (like lunging and biting).
+Parrots’ reactions are ‘graded,’ meaning they start with a warning (like eye pinning and making themselves look bigger) before moving on to more hostile behaviors (like lunging and biting).

-Although parrots defend their territory jealously, this isn’t bad behavior.
-Parrots are a prey species, so they’re always on their guard.
+Although parrots defend their territory jealously, this can’t be explained as bad behavior.
+Parrots are a prey species, so they’re always on guard.
 Defending territory signifies insecurity and fear.

 Vocalizations